zsquareplusc/python-embedded-launcher/documentation/api.rst

 .. class:: ResourceReader

     Read resources from a file.
-Can be used as context manager.

     .. method:: __init__(filename)